gengstrand/clojure-news-feed/README.md

 <img src="files-by-type.png" width="959" />

+All of the code written in these evaluations is open source and is available here in this repository.
+This code is intended to serve in an educational capacity only.
+This is not production quality code.
+As of the time of this writing, there are 16 high severity vulnerabilities identified by dependabot and the MySql password appears in the code in plain text 33 times.
+The resulting build artifacts have not been evaluated in a production level environment.
+Here is how it is organized.

 ## server

 These components are expected to be run on the server(s).

 ### feed 15 (Kotlin on Spring Web-Flux)

-news feed microservice written in Kotlin on Spring Web-Flux reactive framework.
+news feed microservice written in Kotlin on the Spring Web-Flux reactive framework.

 ### feed 14 (CSharp on ASP.NET)